Gabrielle Walcott: Acting and production work

 Walcott was the female lead in the 2005 music video "Wanna Love U Girl" by Robin Thicke, directed by Hype Williams, and in the 2004 “Tempted to Touch” video also produced by Hype Williams for Barbadian soca artist Rupee.
 She is credited as an extra in the 2006 movie Backlash and the 2010 Norwegian film "Limbo."

 Her other production credits include Set Artist for Real World/Road Rules Challenge: The Gauntlet in 2005 and as wardrobe supervisor for Backlash in 2008.

 Miss World 2008

 Walcott follows in the footsteps of Valene Maharaj and was the 2008 entrant into the Miss World pageant.
 She placed as the second runner-up to Ksenia Sukhinova of Russia.
 She won the titles of Miss World Caribbean 2008 for getting the highest placement of the Caribbean delegates; and Miss World Beauty with a Purpose 2008 for working with the Just Because Foundation dedicated to create hospitable conditions for children with cancer and helping raise $100,000 in charity for the creation of a new ward for these children.
 Overall she placed in all the fast track events.

 Miss Universe 2011

 In 2011, Walcott participated in the Miss Trinidad and Tobago Universe Pageant.
-As a highly rated participant, she won the crown and represented her island nation in the Miss Universe 2011 Pageant held in Sao Paulo, Brazil on 12 September 2011.
+As a highly rated participant, she won the crown and represented her island nation in the Miss Universe 2011 Pageant held in São Paulo, Brazil on 12 September 2011.